bpikaar/gamepr04/README.md

 * Optimize code

 ### Known issues
-* clickHandler isnt working yet
 * Scrolls to much down.
+* doesnt reset on all clicks.